Chidera Uzo-Diribe

-Chidera Uzo-Diribe (born May 30, 1992) is an American football coach and former player who is currently the outside linebackers coach for the Georgia Bulldogs.
-Uzo-Diribe was previously the defensive line coach for the TCU Horned Frogs.
+Chidera Uzo-Diribe (born May 30, 1992) is an American football coach and former player who currently serves as the outside linebackers coach for the Dallas Cowboys of the National Football League (NFL).
+He previously served as the outside linebackers coach for the Georgia Bulldogs.

-Early life and education
+Early life and playing career

 Chidera Uzo-Diribe was born on May 30, 1992, in Long Beach, California.
 He is cousins with Osi Umenyiora, a former NFL player for the New York Giants.
 After completing high school at Corona High School, Uzo-Diribe attended University of Colorado Boulder and played college football for the Colorado Buffaloes for four years, where he was a consistent starter and finished top ten in many defensive statistics.
-Uzo-Diribe graduated from Colorado with a bachelor's degree in communication.
+Uzo-Diribe graduated from Colorado with a bachelor's degree in communication, and a masters degree in learning sciences and human development in 2018 from the School of Education at the University of Colorado Boulder.

+After going undrafted in the 2014 NFL draft, Uzo-Diribe signed with the New Orleans Saints on May 11, 2014.
+He was later waived on August 30, 2014.